san-s1819/chatty_v1/README.md

 First of all, thanks to Parul pandey for letting me use her code.
-All the theoritical concepts are explained beautifully in this medium article written by Parul Pandey. https://medium.com/analytics-vidhya/building-a-simple-chatbot-in-python-using-nltk-7c8c8215ac6e This bot can only answer preliminary questions.
+All the theoritical concepts are explained beautifully in this medium article written by Parul Pandey. https://medium.com/analytics-vidhya/building-a-simple-chatbot-in-python-using-nltk-7c8c8215ac6e

+This bot can only answer preliminary questions.
 It might not give sophisticated replies.
-It can also nonsensical replies.
+It can also give nonsensical replies.
 This bot is designed on the topic chatbots.
-Change the content of content.py file to make the chatbot converse about different topic.
+Change the content of content.py file to make the chatbot converse about a different topic.

 Working:
 Actual GUI of chatty